DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Method

 \section{Method}

-We construct anisotropic convolutions by learning combinations of elemental operators from exterior calculus.
-Because these operators are defined on scalar- and vector-fields, we split our network into scalar and vector features.
+We construct anisotropic convolutions by learning combinations of geometric differential operators.
+Because these operators are defined on scalar- and vector fields, we split our network into scalar and vector features.
 In this section, we describe these two streams, the operators and how they are discretized, and how combinations of the operators are learned.
-A schematic overview of our convolutions can be found in \Cref{fig:streams}.
+Finally, we consider the properties that result from this construction.